Need to know

 *Monthly premiums in NSW without the health insurance rebate (as of September 2023).
 Bupa will increase its premiums on 1 October 2023.

 If you've finished having children, you may be considering downgrading to a policy without pregnancy and fertility cover – but this isn't as simple as it might seem.

 In principle it makes sense not to pay for cover you won't be using, but very few policies exclude pregnancy and fertility services without also excluding things you may still need, and those that do are often only a few dollars cheaper than full cover Gold policies.
 Some are even more expensive than policies that cover everything.

 You might find yourself without cover for something you'll actually need

-There's another pitfall: policies that restrict or exclude some procedures can be changed to exclude more procedures.
-So, unless you keep fully on track of all the material the fund sends you and regularly check your policy, you might find yourself without cover for something you'll actually need.
+There's another pitfall, too: policies that restrict or exclude some procedures can be changed to exclude more procedures.
+So unless you keep track of all the material the fund sends you and regularly check your policy, you might find yourself without cover for something you'll actually need.

 In general, you tend to be better off with a policy that covers everything, as funds are much less likely to add restrictions to those.

 We know getting a handle on this stuff can seem like a chore.
 It's why our health insurance experts have put together a handy five-step action plan to help you through the process of reviewing, comparing and switching your health insurance policy.

 Just a few minutes could potentially save you hundreds of dollars per year: one of our CHOICE editors saved herself over $1800 annually by simply reviewing and switching cover for her young family.

 An extra amount, such as $500, charged once per hospital stay.
 It usually applies once (singles) or twice (couples and families) per year.